sathik11/aircargo-arrowlock-safetycheck/Readme.md

    Use Azure portal to update the Azure Container App to use the new image tag.

 Improvements:
-To update the AOAI to use structured output.
+To update the AOAI to use structured output. storage of images to Azure blob is not implemented in this version